 Finished floor elevation (FFE) shall mean the surface elevation of the lowest finished floor of a building.
 Minimum required finished floor elevation is established by the FEMA insurance rate map (FIRM) and expressed as the minimum elevation of the top of the first floor of a building.
-Minimum FFE within the City of Atlantic Beach is eight and one-half (8.5) feet above mean sea level (see also subsection 24-82(k)).
+Minimum FFE within the City of Atlantic Beach is eight and one-half (8.5) feet above mean sea level (see also subsection 24-81(j)).

-Floodprone areas shall mean areas inundated during a 100-year flood event or areas identified by the National Flood Insurance Program as an A Zone on flood insurance rate maps or flood hazard boundary maps.
+Floodprone areas shall mean areas inundated during a 100-year flood event or areas identified by the Federal Emergency Management Agency as an A Zone on flood insurance rate maps (FIRM) or flood hazard boundary maps.